How to write a eulogy

 Don't worry about getting emotional while you're reading your eulogy.
 People will understand if you shed a few tears.
 If you're struggling to carry on, take a moment to breathe deeply and get ready to talk again.

-If you need a steer on the kind of structure your eulogy should take, there are plenty of useful eulogy templates online to help your writing.
+If you need a steer on the kind of structure your eulogy should take, there are plenty of useful eulogy templates online to help.

 Or check out Lastly's sample eulogy templates for ideas on what to write in particularly tricky circumstances.